 10 STEM Challenges – Materials – Tape

 In general any type of tape you have at your house will work for the challenges it is needed for.
-I find that masking tape works best, but as long as it work well, then it will work for the challenges.
-Glue will only work for one of the challenges, but tape will work for all of them.
-So make sure to have a few rolls of tape on hand.
+I find that masking tape works best, but as long as it sticks well, then it will work for the challenges.

 STEM Material List and Certificates

-Since the program will run for 10 weeks, with one challenge each week, I’ve included a certificate to give children once they have completed each challenge.
+I’ve included a certificate to give children once they have completed all of the challenges.

 Running Your 10 Sessions of STEM Program

 Some of the challenges will appeal more to some kids than others.
 This is always the case with activities, but encourage children to try them.
 In general, from doing STEM activities with hundreds of children every week for many years, kids tend to love all of them!
-They love hands-on challenges and games.

 The learning that come out of the activities is a bonus – and as a teacher, it always makes me really happy.

-A link to the each activity will be found below once the day arrives.
+A link to the each of the activities can be found below.
 Check your email for the link, or this page for each activity.
 If it’s an activity you have seen or your child has done before, encourage your child(ren) to do it again.
-They’ll hopefully remember what worked for them last time and create something even better this time.

-10 Exciting STEM Activities – Week 1
+10 Exciting STEM Activities – Activity #1

 If you have a small figure, like a plastic animal or even a Lego character, try placing it on top of the kids creations to test how strong it is.

-10 Exciting STEM Activities – Week 2
+10 Exciting STEM Activities – Activity #2

-Week two is sure to be a favorite!
+This second activity is sure to be a favorite!
 Children are challenged to create a catapult using only popsicle sticks and tape.
 Once created they can have some fun, and compete as they test their catapults.

 As they test and see how far their catapults can throw something, they can change and redesign their creations to improve it as they work.